 Our findings suggest that the resource-intensive nature of many of the operational activities limits the time compliance executives can dedicate to strategic tasks.
 While this is not unique to the pharma industry,3 it does suggest that companies may not be getting the value they expect out of their compliance operations.

 When executives from the business side (commercial and medical affairs) engage in compliance-related activities, they too find many of them resource-intensive.
-Examples include reviewing promotional materials, customer relationship management (CRM) tool management, managing product samples, and performing administrative tasks required by policy.
+Examples include reviewing promotional materials, customer relationship management (CRM) tool management, managing product samples and performing administrative tasks required by policy.

 Our research has found that though digital technologies promise to improve efficiency and quality, their adoption in compliance by pharma companies is nascent.
 And even when they are used, the levels of adoption and types of technologies vary.
 For example:

 Most of the implemented use cases we heard about in this research support reactive activities, such as identifying and reporting past events.
-Below we provide a few examples of implemented solutions categorized according to what they are used for.
+Below we provide a few examples of implemented solutions categorised according to what they are used for.

 Despite these examples, our conclusion is that there is much more opportunity to implement digital technologies.
-For many reasons, compliance organizations at pharma companies do not have a well-developed strategy around taking advantage of opportunities.4 One way to get started is to consider a digital maturity model that can be useful in designing that strategy.
+For many reasons, compliance organisations at pharma companies do not have a well-developed strategy around taking advantage of opportunities.4 One way to get started is to consider a digital maturity model that can be useful in designing that strategy.

 The fundamental stage involves preparatory work: to make systems and processes analytics-ready and put in place and/or streamline basic analytic capabilities.
-At the next stage of insight generation, compliance professionals spend more time on analytics than on data management: automating routine processes, implementing continuous controls, and performing root-cause analyses.
-As more compliance and analytic work is automated, the compliance function can move beyond backward-looking analysis and reporting toward generating foresights—anticipating and preventing future risks.
+At the next stage of insight generation, compliance professionals spend more time on analytics than on data management: automating routine processes, implementing continuous controls and performing root-cause analyses.
+As more compliance and analytic work is automated, the compliance function can move beyond backward-looking analysis and reporting towards generating foresights—anticipating and preventing future risks.

 Detailed use case: Automated risk assessment across a product portfolio.
 Interviewing business owners is one way in which compliance officers assess risks for products or portfolios.
 But this in-person approach means that risk assessments do not happen as regularly or as often as they should.

-An automated risk assessment process for a product portfolio, built on an existing risk management platform, can capture data from stakeholders (product owner, brand team) through a standardized survey.
+An automated risk assessment process for a product portfolio, built on an existing risk management platform, can capture data from stakeholders (product owner, brand team) through a standardised survey.
 Survey questions could cover risk domains based on the company’s requirements and an automated schedule could ensure the desired frequency of data collection.
 And more stakeholders can contribute survey data than through the traditional approach.
 Additionally, risk weighting and scoring algorithms can be added to automatically score survey results and provide an objective view of compliance risk that drives ongoing monitoring plans and activities.

-With data collection automated, compliance activities can shift from gathering to analyzing data and providing meaningful insights.
+With data collection automated, compliance activities can shift from gathering to analysing data and providing meaningful insights.
 Furthermore, the solution can help compliance teams become more targeted, paying greater attention to higher risk areas with in-person visits.

 When the business submits a request through a CRM portal or similar system, an algorithm performs the first level of review and the results are routed to compliance.
 A dashboard showing all HCP requests in the queue includes a confidence score and reason for rejecting or approving each request.
 Exceeding budgets, inconsistencies in the request, or failure to substantiate the business need could be reasons for rejection.

 The compliance professional can either accept the algorithm-proposed dispositions for the requests or perform a secondary review.
-Certain parts of the text in the request are color-coded to facilitate secondary review: for example, green identifies key terms and phrases that justify approving the request, red signifies risks associated with the request or potential reasons to disqualify the HCP in question from participating, and yellow points to areas that are unclear or warrant further review.
+Certain parts of the text in the request are colour-coded to facilitate secondary review: for example, green identifies key terms and phrases that justify approving the request, red signifies risks associated with the request or potential reasons to disqualify the HCP in question from participating and yellow points to areas that are unclear or warrant further review.